 is an isomorphism. \end{thm}

-It is a generalization of \cite[theorem 6.2]{bonicke2020going}.
-In fact, even though the setting is slightly different, we can prove it using the same method word verbatim as in \cite{bonicke2020going}.
-However here we would like to provide a bicategorical proof when only second countable \'etale groupoids and separable groupoid-\cst-algebras are considered.
+It can be seen as a generalization of \cite[theorem 6.2]{bonicke2020going}.
+In fact, even though the setting is slightly different, we can prove it using the same method word verbatim as in \cite{bonicke2020going}, since we have pointed it out that proper open subgroupoids are relatively clopen(corollary \ref{proper subgroupoid is rel clopen}).
+However here we would like to provide a bicategorical proof.
 We will provide an observation that this induction-restriction adjunction comes from an adjunction in the bicategory of second countable \'etale groupoids. \cite{johnson20212} is our main reference about bicategories.
 Remark that we accept hom categories that may not be locally small.